Trick5t3r/WebSite-Django-Nginx-Mysql/README.md

 To check if a certificate is correct you can use "Online Certificate Status Protoocl (OCSP)" Run ```openssl s_client -connect website.com:443 -tls1_2 -tlsextdebug -status | grep "OCSP Response Status: successful" ``` And ```openssl s_client -showcerts -connect website.com:443 -tls1_2 -tlsextdebug -status | grep "OCS" ```

+## Normally everything should work, connect to the django admin interface to create a group for example "2021" and the corresponding "Année" and assign it to the admin user.

 ## Useful Additions  <a name="Additions"></a>